somritdasgupta/password/README.md

 ## Getting Started

-To get started with the password generator, simply visit the live demo at [https://codepen.io/somritdasgupta/full/MWqLyQd](https://codepen.io/somritdasgupta/full/MWqLyQd).
+To get started with the password generator, simply visit the live demo at [GitHub Pages](https://somritdasgupta.github.io/password).

 ## Contributing